kroxylicious/kroxylicious/.github/README.md

 Dependabot actor have a different security scope than user initiated actions.
 The Dependabot actions cannot use Secrets that user initiated actions can, you have to create a separate set of Secrets at organisation or repo level.
 See the [docs](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot).
-In practise this means we have some duplicated secrets across `Actions` and `Dependabot`.
+In practice this means we have some duplicated secrets across `Actions` and `Dependabot`.